 - Virtual weekend

-Educators for the certificate program will be a cross-section of academic experts, experienced clinicians, community builders and Indigenous healers who, using a variety of methods and media, will engage candidates to learn about the work of psychedelic-assisted psychotherapy and develop professional and ethical excellence with a commitment to lifelong learning.
+Educators for the Foundations Course will be a cross-section of academic experts, experienced clinicians, and community builders who, using a variety of methods and media, will engage students to learn about the work of psychedelic-assisted psychotherapy and develop professional and ethical excellence with a commitment to lifelong learning.